Sean Lee’s Preparation Has Remained Diligent During Virtual Offseason

 Sean Lee's Preparation Hasn't Been Effected By Virtual Offseason

-Sean Lee at one time was one of the top linebackers in the NFL along with Seattle's Booby Wagner and the recently retired Luke Kuechly of the Carolina Panthers.
+Sean Lee at one time was one of the top linebackers in the NFL along with Seattle’s Booby Wagner and the recently retired Luke Kuechly of the Carolina Panthers.
 Unfortunately, injuries in the past have put him on the sidelines more than he would like.
-However, with the having young studs like and at Lee isn't asked to carry as big of a load as he did in years previous.
+However, with the Dallas Cowboys having young studs like Jaylon Smith and Leighton Vander Esch at linebacker Lee isn’t asked to carry as big of a load as he did in years previous.

-When Vander Esch missed seven games in 2019 with a neck issue, Lee filled in nicely, so much so that he was the best player on for the Cowboys in back to back victories against the and midseason.
+When Vander Esch missed seven games in 2019 with a neck issue, Lee filled in nicely, so much so that he was the best player on defense for the Cowboys in back to back victories against the Philadelphia Eagles and New York Giants midseason.

 As he enters year 11, Lee has had to adjust his normal offseason routine due to the COVID-19 pandemic and limited access to team facilities.
 Nonetheless, it hasn’t stopped the veteran from staying on top of his game as he’s done a lot of work on his own which he mentioned to ESPN’s Todd Archer recently.